CDCgov/prime-reportstream/prime-router/docs/design/features/0006-handling-sending-duplicate-items.md

 report had already been batched
   - this new function will likely need to accept a maximum date in order to only consider the most recent reports sent to the receiver
-  - the batch step should record when items are filtered because they have already been set
+  - the batch step should record when items are filtered because they have already been sent

 ### Resending items that fail in a step another than send